onosproject/tlaplus-monitor/README.md

 This project provides tools for conformance monitoring with [TLA+].

+See [Conformance Monitoring with TLA+](docs/README.md) for information about how to deploy and use conformance monitoring in µONOS.

 ## Docker Image

 This project provides a [Docker] image for running the TLA+ model checker (TLC).